stonybrook-lin539/main/source/main/01_intro/01_notation.md

 Math takes time, so do not rush.
 As soon as you internalize this simple rule, symbol shock will be much less of a problem.
 When a new symbol is introduced, pause and commit it to memory.
-When you see a complex formula, work through it symbol by symbol until you understand what's going on here.
+When you see a complex formula, work through it symbol by symbol until you understand what's going on.
 Just.
 Take.
 Your.
 Time.

 This is actually why I think that math is easier to learn from a book than a class.